-Enabling small aircraft to operate more safely and efficiently during ---- What are the challenges of operating aircraft CARATS also includes safety measures for small aircraft.
-To aid in the effort to enhance the safety operations of small aircraft, JAXA has researched and developed technologies that enable safer and more efficient operation of small aircraft-especially in disaster situations that require large Ever since the Great Hanshin-Awaji Earthquake, helicopters and other small aircraft have become an increasingly central part of disaster relief efforts.
+CARATS also includes safety measures for small aircraft.
+To aid in the effort to enhance the safety operations of small aircraft, JAXA has researched and developed technologies that enable safer and more efficient operation of small aircraft-especially in disaster situations that require large numbers of small aircraft.

+Ever since the Great Hanshin-Awaji Earthquake, helicopters and other small aircraft have become an increasingly central part of disaster relief efforts.
 However, these types of aircraft have had difficulty in responding quickly and efficiently when large-scale disasters or other serious situations call for lots of aircraft to converge on a certain area because operators have tended to use white boards to share information and assign tasks based on the information they get on radio and other resources.
 We developed a Disaster Relief Aircraft Information Sharing Network (D-NET).
 D-NET enables aircraft and Emergency Operations Centers (EOCs) on the ground to share information and optimize task assignments to establish a solid framework for safe, efficient operation management.
-That effort also involved formulating "D-NET data specifications," a set of common standards for passing information back and forth among systems at various institutions, and developing terminals that could share disaster response procedures Management Agency, while technology transfers to manufacturers have also spurred sales of various D-NET-compatible terminals for use on board aircraft.
+That effort also involved formulating "D-NET data specifications," a set of common standards for passing information back and forth among systems at various institutions, and developing terminals that could share information in accordance with the specifications.
+The system is already in use at the Fire and Disaster Management Agency, while technology transfers to manufacturers have also spurred sales of that came out of D-NET various D-NET-compatible terminals for use on board aircraft.
 As a result, we've been starting to see firefighting helicopters and medical services helicopters equipped with D-NET terminals go into service.
 We're also teaming up with institutions that we don't normally work with to develop "fully portable" D-NET terminals, which could be valuable resources during disaster-relief operations.
-Establishing world-standard technologies -- How will JAXA be making proposals to international standards organizations?